gerayzade/CreditCardValidation/README.md

 # CreditCardValidation
-This script is designed to validate credit card number by checking its IIN prefix and checksum.
+This script is designed to validate credit card number by checking its IIN prefix, length and checksum.
 Following credit card brands are supported:
 <ul>
 <li>American Express</li>
 <li>Discover Card</li>